legumeinfo/pandagma/README.md

 Subommands (in order they are usually run):
             version - Get installed package version
-               init - Initialize parameters required for run run mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies run filter - Filter the synteny results for chromosome pairings, returning gene pairs. run dagchainer - Run DAGchainer to filter for syntenic blocks
+               init - Initialize parameters required for run run ingest - Prepare the assembly and annotation files for analysis run mmseqs - Run mmseqs to do initial clustering of genes from pairs of assemblies run filter - Filter the synteny results for chromosome pairings, returning gene pairs. run dagchainer - Run DAGchainer to filter for syntenic blocks